 The MSN and Post-MSN Certificate programs are academically rigorous programs developed to prepare nursing educators, nursing administrators, and nurse practitioners who integrate Christian faith, scholarship and service into their daily lives and careers.
 Admission to these programs is competitive and focuses on multiple factors to determine the best candidates.
-Decisions for admission are based on demonstrated academic performance, work history, professional accomplishments, community service, writing ability and interview.
+Decisions for admission are based on demonstrated academic performance, work history, professional accomplishments, community service, and writing ability.
 Applicants must submit the following documents to be considered for admission:

-- King University application. - A \$25.00 non-refundable application fee. - Official transcripts of all academic work demonstrating the applicant holds a Baccalaureate degree in nursing from a school accredited by the Accreditation Commission for Education in Nursing (ACEN) or the Commission on Collegiate Nursing Education (CCNE) and has cumulative undergraduate GPA of 3.0 or higher - A Bachelor of Science in Nursing degree with transferrable course work in Health Assessment, Nursing Research/Evidence-based Practice, and Statistics.
-(Pathophysiology is recommended for FNP, PNP and Nurse Educator programs).
-A Master of Science in Nursing for Post-MSN Certificate applicants is required. - A 2-3-page research-based writing sample describing "What is the role of graduate education in preparing nurses to meet the health needs of our society?" - Two letters of recommendation.
-One academic (former nursing instructor) and one from a professional source - Copy of current curriculum vitae including professional organization memberships and activities and community service. - Copy of current unencumbered RN license in TN or an enhanced compact state with the ability to practice in Tennessee. - Copy of certificates in area of clinical specialization (if applicable) - FNP and PNP will be required to complete an interview and impromptu writing sample at the time of interview - Admission exam is not required but GRE scores may be submitted.
+- King University application. - Official transcripts of all academic work demonstrating the applicant holds a Baccalaureate degree in nursing from a school accredited by the Accreditation Commission for Education in Nursing (ACEN) or the Commission on Collegiate Nursing Education (CCNE) and has cumulative undergraduate GPA of 3.0 or higher - A Bachelor of Science in Nursing degree with transferrable course work in Health Assessment, Nursing Research/Evidence-based Practice, and Statistics.
+(Pathophysiology is recommended for FNP, PNP, PMHNP, and Nurse Educator programs).
+A Master of Science in Nursing for Post-MSN Certificate applicants is required. - A brief personal essay prompt provided by admissions. - Two letters of recommendation.
+One academic (former nursing instructor) and one from a professional source.
+An additional academic recommendation is required for those seeking guaranteed admission. - Copy of current curriculum vitae including professional organization memberships and activities and community service. - Copy of current unencumbered RN license in TN or an enhanced compact state with the ability to practice in Tennessee. (students must also have an RN license or ability to practice as an RN in any state where practicum hours will be completed) - Copy of certificates in area of clinical specialization (if applicable) - Optional interview applicant will be notified by admission committee - Admission exam is not required but GRE scores may be submitted.